Telecominfraproject/OpenCellular/documentation/binary_policy.md

 6. Good commit message
-   a.
    The commit message should summarize the release note and contain any additional information that might be specific to coreboot.
 It is helpful to indicate how the binary was tested within coreboot and list any known exceptions or errata.